-Most van lifers that we know have a small handheld vacuum for cleaning up messes, dust and hair.
-This vacuum by Black + Decker is cordless and provides strong suction so you can get dirt out of every corner of your van.
+Most van lifers that we know have a small handheld vacuum for cleaning up messes, dust, and hair.
+This vacuum by Black + Decker is cordless and provides strong suction so you can get the dirt out of every corner of your van.
 Plus, it’s small and doesn’t take up very much space.

 Use A Pee Funnel For Emergency Bathroom Needs

 One of the most frequently asked questions I get is “Where do you go to the bathroom when traveling in a van?”.
 We don’t have a toilet in our campervan for a couple of reasons – they take up a lot of space and can be smelly.
 Plus, we rarely have issues finding restrooms when there are so many gas stations, coffee shops, and grocery stores available in every town.

 For times when I DO have emergency bathroom needs and there are NO restrooms around (like at night), I use a pee funnel.
 A pee funnel is specifically designed for females and helps pee discreetly as a guy would.

 I found out about pee funnels during our Pan-American road trip when I realized that almost every female on this trip had one.
 Until then I resorted to using a pee bottle but those can be a bit messy.
 A funnel helps with the aim whether you want to go outside or in a bottle.

 For #2 we keep a small backpacking trowel in our van, but we’ve only used it a couple of times.

 Using a leveler to find the flattest parking spot is a handy little hack if you want to get the best night’s sleep possible.
 Without a leveler, we often move our van multiple times and even then sometimes we are not too happy with the placement or incline.